 Keep All Software up to Date

-Computer, or website, building software often contains weaknesses, or backdoors, that can let hackers gain access to the system.
-Install the regular security patches and updates provided by the software providers as soon as they are available.
+Install the regular security patches and updates the software providers provide as soon as they are available.

 Have a Complete Backup System

-These are designed to scan for and counteract viruses and harmful programs; guard against incoming network or denial-of-service attacks; and keep sensitive information safe.
+These systems are critical to scan for and counteract viruses and harmful programs, guard against incoming attacks and keep sensitive information safe.

-Don’t become a victim through neglecting this essential business requirement.
+Don’t risk becoming a victim by neglecting this essential business requirement.